justinhchae/stocks/README.md

 * Example: train on data for from index 0 to index 14 and predict the value at the 15th index position.

 * Data is sequenced at index 0 (equal to 9 am on the first trading day in dataset) and continues until the end.

 * The model in each prediction window is a new model, only predicting the next sequence.

 ## Facebook Prophet Methodology

-* Parse data for each trading day into time-index sizes of 15, starting at 9 am and end at 4 pm
+* Parse data for each trading day into time-index sizes of 15, starting at 9 am and end at 4 pm.

 * Example: train on data for from 09:00 to 09:14 and predict the value at 09:15.

 * Unlike ARIMA, Prophet is time-aware so train and predict occur within the context of time as an index.

 * The model in each prediction window is a new model, only predicting the next sequence.